redjules/Azure-AI-Foundry---RAG-with-Azure-AI-Search/README.md

 ![Alt text](assets/1.png)

 We have a user prompt and before we feed it to the LLM, we go against a vector DB (retrieval) and we’re going to do a semantic search against our corpus (private documents or more up-to-date info).
-We’re goingbto retrieve documents via a vectorDB search and combine it into our prompt and feed that to our LLM and then the LLM is going to use both our original prompt and this retrieved info and generate a user response.
+We’re going to retrieve documents via a vectorDB search and combine it into our prompt and feed that to our LLM and then the LLM is going to use both our original prompt and this retrieved info and generate a user response.

 # Steps